OliverWisn/crawler_logging/README.md

 the site, is checking if the link has not been downloaded once and is getting the necessary information from the new page.
 The script works in the loop.
 All operations are saved in the txt file getWikiLinks_with_logging.txt, except for one.
-If the url has been checked once, it will not be saved in this txt file (the end of url and other information), but the appropriate information will be save and print thanks to the operations of the logger.
+If the URL has been checked once, it will not be saved in this txt file (the end of URL and other information), but the appropriate information will be save and print thanks to the operations of the logger.
 The logger saves and prints all its occurrences in the form of the information stored in